Quick Hikes In & Around Oceanside

 - The bike paths are Class I bike paths; bikeways that are physically separate from vehicular traffic.

-- 2 blocks west of the north end lies Tyson Street Park, offering ocean views and a large picnicking grassy area.
+- 2 blocks west of the north end lies Tyson Street Park, offering ocean views.

 Location: Access Point 1, the western-most entrance, is located on Neptune Way in downtown Oceanside.
 Access Point 10, the eastern-most entrance, is located on North Santa Fey Avenue and Highway 76.